 The AIARE Level 2 course builds from the introductory avalanche hazard management model introduced in the AIARE level 1 and adds to it the evaluation of factors critical to stability evaluation.

-- Introduce a snow stability analysis and forecasting framework
+- Advanced snow stability analysis

 - Faceting; near surface and near crust faceting